24 Hour Care

 7 Supporting and assisting each individual in maintaining relationships with family and friends.

-8 Giving instruction and support in the development and maintenance of skills, which will allow them to be as independent as possible and thereby, establish a dignified existence.
+8 Giving instruction and support in the development and maintenance of skills, will allow them to be as independent as possible and thereby, establish a dignified existence.

 9 Initiating a behavioural programme for each Service User, as required, which will help them to adapt and mix with others as equals within society.

 10 Ensuring that the rights of each individual resident are respected and that the core values of the home are adhered to.